Rookout/docs/docs/dotnet-setup.md

 It can easily be installed as a [NuGet package](https://www.nuget.org/packages/Rookout).

-_Note: It is recommended to have Powershell and Git installed on your build server._

 ## Setup

 Start the SDK within your application, by adding the following to your *main* method or your application's entry point: